-It featured on-foot gameplay and a unique control scheme that was a precursor to most modern FPS control schemes.
+Gun Buster featured on-foot gameplay and a unique control scheme that was a precursor to most modern FPS control schemes.
 The player character moves and strafes using an eight-direction joystick, while taking aim (and rotating left and right) using a mounted positional gun (a hybrid between a light gun and analog joystick).
-The controls work in a similar manner to most FPS control schemes, including WASD movement & mouse aiming on the PC, the twin-stick controls on consoles, and particularly the analog stick movement & motion control aiming on the Wii.
+The controls work in a similar manner to modern FPS control schemes, including WASD movement & mouse aiming on the PC, the twin-stick controls on consoles, and the analog stick movement & motion control aiming on the Wii.

 Gun Buster was also unique in allowing two-player co-op for the mission mode, and also featured deathmatch and team deathmatch modes for up to four players, via linked arcade machines, predating the networked deathmatch modes of Doom.
 Gun Buster also introduced maneuvers such as strafing and circle-strafing several years before they would become popular in the FPS genre.

 Arcade hardware specifications

 The technical specifications of the game's custom 32-bit Taito arcade hardware:

 - Main CPU: Motorola 68EC020 (based on 32-bit Motorola 68020) @ 16 MHz